China’s Xi meets Central Asian leaders, calls for trade, energy development

 Beijing earlier announced plans for a regional anti-terrorism center to train Central Asian security forces.

-Xi’s government sees political Islam as a threat and is accused of detaining some 1 million people in China’s predominantly Muslim northwest in what Beijing says is a campaign to stop extremism.
+Xi’s government sees political Islam as a threat and is accused of detaining some 1 million people in Xinjiang in what Beijing says is a campaign to stop extremism.

 “We should remain zero-tolerant to the three forces of terrorism, separatism and extremism,” Xi said.